Community, Conservation, and Curiosity at the Terre Haute Bird Festival

 Credit: Wabash Valley Audubon Society

 Ouabache Land Conservancy was pleased to participate in this year's festival alongside many of our conservation partners.
-Board members Mark Southwick and Denise Marie Sobieski helped visitors learn more about local conservation efforts and the natural areas we protect and steward.
+Board members Mark Southwick and Denise Marie Sobieski represented OLC at the event, helping visitors learn more about local conservation efforts and the natural areas we help protect and steward.

 Learning to Notice